IDStewardship

 NOTE: This general table is provided for study purposes only.
 Depending on factors such as infection type, patient-specific variables, and the presence of antibiotic resistance, some of the labeled options below may or may not be valid in clinical practice.
 For example, tigecycline can cover MRSA, but it distributes rapidly into the tissues upon IV administration, so tigecycline is a poor choice for MRSA bacteremia.
 In addition aminoglycosides and fluoroquinolones are indicated as a “no” for MRSA, but they may be an option as part of combination therapy.

-Also, note that while lefamulin does cover MRSA, there is a lack of clinical data using it for this bug.
+• While lefamulin does cover MRSA, there is a lack of clinical data using it for this bacteria

 Hopefully this visual will be helpful for learning about which antibiotics can cover Pseudomonas aeruginosa and/or MRSA.